 I know that we, Asian ladyboys, have come far when it comes to our rights.
 However, in a country with a dominantly backward mindset like where I’m from, the Philippines, there’s still a huge stigma.
-More often than not, transgender women here get treated like shit.
+More often than not, transgender women here get treated like shiz.
 It is wrong, I know, but what can we do?

 If your ladyboy girlfriend is from the Philippines, I will suggest places wherein you and your ladyboy date won’t be shunned.
 Don’t ever bring her to the “hip clubs”; especially in Taguig City because a lot of idiots there discriminate transgender women and still address us as Crossdressers.

 Let’s make TS Dating quite easy by visiting…

 If you want to have a fancy dinner with your ladyboy date and you don’t want to feel uncomfortable from the ignorant bigotry that most locals tend to exhibit, head to a place such as a 5-star hotel wherein the locals are more aware of how to respect transgender women and where the place is a melting pot of diverse cultures.

 Hotels such as the Shangri-La, Fairmont, Sofitel, Marriott, and Hyatt are my personal favorites.
 You may also choose a 3-star option and I’m quite sure the staff there are also trained in hospitality, thus, decreasing the chances of your girlfriend being discriminated.

 However, since we’re talking about a date here, take her somewhere she’d be impressed so stick to my personal favorites lol.
 Besides, hotel rates in the Philippines are much cheaper compared to most hotel rates in the west.
 You’ll be able to wine and dine her first class for only under $200.